michielvha/vitepress/docs/blog/azure-ai-proxy.md

 ## how to use / integrate

-This software was made to run as a container requiring only a few environment variables to get it setup.
-Making it easy to run along side any data shipper or as a standalone service.
+This software is designed to run as a container, needing just a handful of environment variables for setup.
+It’s simple to deploy alongside any data shipper, or run it as a standalone service

 ### Example K8S Configuration